Binder Jetting is a powder bed based Additive Manufacturing aka 3D Printing technology.

 and the part can be removed.
 See a video of the process here

-“Sands” summarises materials used for casting patterns.
+“Sands” summarizes materials used for casting patterns and cores.

 But also synthetic materials such as Tungsten Carbide, Silica-Sand and

-Ceramic beads can be processed to create high temperature stable parts.
+Ceramic beads can be processed to create high-temperature stable parts.

-Plaster is used for high resolution coloured prints.
+Plaster is used for high-resolution coloured prints.

 Glas can be processed mainly for sculptures and art.